 Sentences with clutter don’t convert well.
 Their message isn’t optimal.
 Beginners feel conversions are perfected the first time around.
 Here’s the thing, sentences carry more weight than necessary at first.
 ALL sentences do!
 So pros give them a makeover as they’re committed to paper.
 A CTA is more powerful slimmed down to important points only.

 #4.
-The Difference Between Latin, Anglo-saxton and Which Converts
+The Difference Between Latin, Anglo-Saxon and Which Converts best?

 You weren’t taught it in school.
 This is a history lesson that converts.
 Consider these languages: Latin, Italian, Spanish and English.
 Each conjugates differently though the words are often similar.
 They’re variants of the same in many ways.
 We, we’ll stick to the words of the Anglo-saxons.